grazgraz99/excavator_conrtoller/read_me.txt

     a. odom_topic: 'GPSfix'
     b. command_vel_topic: 'pid_twist'
     c. simulate_turtlebot: False
+3. Publish a point for the excavator to navigate to: ros2 topic pub --once /goal_pose geometry_msgs/msg/Pose2D "x: 1.0, y: 10.0, theta: .5"

 **Currently, the portions of the launch file that launch gazebo, the markers, and rviz are commented out, they should be uncommented for use with simulation